JulienFleuret/CUDA-At-Scale-For-Enterprise-Final-Project-V2/README.md

 Unless you are comfortable with working with custom OpenCV versions it is advised when available to use OpenCV's version of the package manager.
 Ubuntu's `apt` has ```libopencv-dev``` which fits the requirement of this project.

-For one who want to try to use an image sequence as input, please keep in mind that if the formating of your files is interupted (e.g. left01.jpg,..., left.09.jpg, left11.jpg,...left14.jpg), only the files before the interuption will be seen.
+For one who wants to try to use an image sequence as input, please keep in mind that if the formatting of your files is interrupted (e.g. `left01.jpg`,..., `left.09.jpg`, `left11.jpg`,...,`left14.jpg`), only the files before the interruption will be seen.

 For someone working in ubuntu the package ```opencv-doc``` will install the OpenCV's sample folder at this location: ```/usr/share/doc/opencv-doc/examples/data/```.
 You can try for instance ```./bin/cudaAtScaleV2.exe --input=/usr/share/doc/opencv-doc/examples/data/left%02d.jpg --output=wherever/you/whish/result%02.jpg```